When ombré trended in the craft world a few years ago, we thought it would fade away. But ombré stuck around, and we still can’t seem to get enough.

 Two strands of fingering-weight yarn held together make these stitches stand out.
 Designer cosmicpluto mixed different brands and even fibers to create this beautiful colorway.
 All the colors are listed in the pattern description, but you could go off on your own and create your own using yarn from your stash.

-If you’re interested in color and how it translates into different patterns, then you’ll love the online Bluprint class Color Patterning With Hand-Dyed Yarns.
+If you’re interested in color and how it translates into different patterns, then you’ll love the online Craftsy class Color Patterning With Hand-Dyed Yarns.
 The same techniques Laura uses for hand-dyed can also be translated to ombré yarn.